QualiSystems/cloudshell-autodiscovery/README.md

 This section describes how to connect the discovered resources to your physical network.

-In order to model the device connections on your switches in CloudShell, you need to connect the ports on the resources to the appropriate ports on the switch resources.
+There are two ways to create these connections: automated and manual.

+**Automated Mode:**

+In the automatic mode Autodiscovery tool will discover all ports on the specified resources and create physical network connections based on their "Adjacent" attributes.

+1. To discover and create resource connections, run the following command-line from the folder containing the input file:

+    ```autodiscovery connect-ports --<input filename>.[yml|json] --resources-names <resources name> --domain <domain>```

+    Command will generate a connect_ports_report.xlsx file, containing the discovered connections, in the folder where you ran the command.
+Use this file to troubleshoot any issues.

+      * *Replace* ```<resources name>``` *with the comma-separated names of the resources, between which you want to discover and create connections*
+      * *Replace* ```<domain>``` *with the CloudShell domain where the resources are located*
+      * *To generate a log file, add the tag:* ```--log-file <log filename>```
+      * *To generate the report in console format instead of .xlsx (default), add the tag:* ```--connections-report-type console```
+      * *To generate only report, without creation of any connections on the CloudShell add the tag:* ```--offline```. *This report can be used with the* ```autodiscovery connect-ports-from-report``` *command later*

+**Manual Mode:**

-This is a three-step process.
+Manual mode is a three-step process.
 First, you must generate a “device connections” Excel file, then edit the file with the required connections, and finally run it using the Autodiscovery tool.

-**To connect resource ports to switch ports:**
+You can also use connect_ports_report.xlsx report from the ```autodiscovery connect-ports --ofline``` command as a “device connections” Excel file.

 1. Create the resource connections Excel file.